-"I just want to tell jokes,” she said.
-“I didn't start doing open mics to become an actor on a sitcom or on a television commercial.
-Those things never crossed my mind.
-For a few of us, working and telling jokes was our main goal.
-I didn’t have any more goals.
-Can't you even have a goal, reach it and enjoy it?
-Our society is driven by Type-A lunatics who say you have to set more goals.
-Well maybe they do, but we all don't.
-Have a seat, grab a drink and enjoy the fact that you made it to the goal.
+"I just want to tell jokes.
+I didn't start doing open mic to become an actor on a sitcom or in a TV commercial.
+Those things never ever crossed my mind," Madigan says.
+"For a few of us working, telling jokes was our main goal.
+I don't have any more goals.
+Can't you ever have a goal, reach it and enjoy it?
+Our society is being driven by type-A lunatics who say you have to set more goals.
+Well maybe they do but we all don't.
+Have a seat, grab a drink and enjoy the fact you achieved the goal.
 Maybe that's the Irish in me talking though."